 How Vedic Astrology Reads Vakri Grahas

-The astronomy is settled.
-The interpretive question that follows is the one Jyotish has answered with more nuance than most popular treatments suggest: when a graha is bent away from its usual motion, does that make it weaker, stronger, or simply different in function?
-The honest answer is that classical opinion is not uniform, and a thoughtful reading holds all three possibilities in tension.
+Once the astronomy is clear, the interpretive question becomes subtler: when a graha is bent away from its usual motion, does that make it weaker, stronger, or simply different in function?
+Jyotish answers this with more nuance than most popular treatments suggest.
+Classical opinion is not uniform, and a thoughtful reading holds all three possibilities in tension.

 The Classical Position